Anjelah Johnson: Personal life

 Johnson was born and raised in San Jose, California, in a devout Christian family and remains a Christian.
 She is of Mexican and Native American descent.
 She was a Pop Warner cheerleader from the age of 8 and was active in soccer, softball, and track; she also practiced hip hop and break dancing.
 She began acting as a senior in high school and was especially interested in imitating different accents.
 She later studied speech communications at De Anza College.
-She subsequently became a cheerleader for the Oakland Raiders after being inducted in 2002.
-As a member of the Oakland Raiderettes, she was named Rookie of the Year and performed at Super Bowl XXXVII.

-Johnson married Group 1 Crew member Manwell Reyes on June 11, 2011, in Half Moon Bay, California.
-Previously, she stated the couple did not want children of their own, although they enjoy spending time with their nieces and nephews.
+Johnson married musician Manwell Reyes of Group 1 Crew on June 11, 2011, in Half Moon Bay, California.
 On December 29, 2022 the couple announced they were expecting a baby in 2023.
+Johnson gave birth to the couple's daughter in June 2023.